 We are a regenerative and aesthetic medicine company focused on 3D bioprinting of tissues and organs, and medical aesthetics.
 Our products are based on our recombinant human collagen (rhCollagen) that is produced with our proprietary plant based genetic engineering technology.

-Our products address indications for the diverse fields of tissue repair, aesthetics and organ manufacturing, and, we believe, are ushering in a new era in regenerative and aesthetic medicine.
-Our flagship rhCollagen BioInk product line is ideal for 3D bioprinting of tissues and organs.
+These products address indications for the diverse fields of tissue repair, aesthetics and organ manufacturing, and are ushering in a new era in regenerative and aesthetic medicine.
+Our collaborations include, among others, AbbVie, STEMCELL, the Advanced Regenerative Manufacturing Institute, Stratasys and the RegenMed Development Organization.